 Dr. Stolzenberg-Solomon received a B.S. in nutrition and dietetics at the University of California, Davis, followed by a dietetic internship and M.Ed. in health science (nutrition) education at Vanderbilt University Medical Center and George Peabody School of Education, respectively.
 After this training, she worked as a registered dietitian for 10 years.
 She has an M.P.H. with concentrations in epidemiology and nutrition and a Ph.D., in epidemiology from the Johns Hopkins Bloomberg School of Public Health.

 Dr. Stolzenberg-Solomon has won several awards in recognition of her contributions to cancer research, including the 2008 NIH Merit Award for sustained and innovative work in elucidating nutritional, genetic, infectious, and other determinants of pancreatic cancer.
 She is an active mentor, working with graduate students, as well as postdoctoral fellows.
-She serves on the editorial board of Cancer Epidemiology, Biomarkers, and Prevention.
+She served on the editorial board of the American Journal of Epidemiology (2008-2021) and currently is on the editorial board of Cancer Epidemiology, Biomarkers, and Prevention.
 Dr. Stolzenberg-Solomon also holds a position as an adjunct Associate Professor at the Yale University School of Public Health and is a fellow of the American College of Epidemiology, and a member of the American Epidemiological Society.

 - Dietary, lifestyle, genetic and other risk factors for pancreatic cancer

 - Nutritional, molecular, and other biomarkers (i.e. metabolomics) and cancer

 Dr. Stolzenberg-Solomon has focused much of her research on elucidating the etiology of pancreatic cancer.
 She has examined dietary, other lifestyle, and genetic factors, including biomarkers related to insulin resistance and metabolomics that may help reveal underlying mechanisms of carcinogenesis.
 In addition to her major work on pancreatic cancer, she has pursued, on a limited basis, other nutrition-related hypotheses including biomarkers in nutritional intervention studies.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.